 I’m also based in Luton.
 Yes, Luton: the much-maligned but surprisingly lovely town that comes with its own airport and a 20-minute train link to St Pancras International.

 So that’s very convenient for all you cats coming from places such as Hitchin, St Albans, Harpenden, Dunstable, Berkhamsted, Wheathampstead, Tring, Letchworth, Leighton Buzzard, Hemel Hempstead, Aylesbury, Welwyn Garden City, Watford, Bedford and Milton Keynes (and potentially from places on the East Midland Mainline route into London: eg. Kettering, Wellingborough).
-My clinic is about a 20 min walk (or 5 mins in a taxi) from Luton train station, and there is a pay-and-display car park almost directly opposite (and some, limited, free on-road parking in nearby streets, as well as a pay-and-display car park about a five minute walk away.
+My clinic is about a 15 min walk (or 5 mins in a taxi) from Luton train station, in High Town/Round Green.
+There is some limited, free on-road parking in nearby streets, as well as a pay-and-display car park about a five minute walk away.